Bisonai/awesome-edge-machine-learning/Papers/README.md

 - [The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks](https://arxiv.org/abs/1803.03635).
 Jonathan Frankle, Michael Carbin

+## Others

+This section contains papers that are related to edge machine learning but are not part of any major group.
+These papers often deal with deployment issues (i.e. optimizing inference on target platform).

+- [On-Device Neural Net Inference with Mobile GPUs](https://arxiv.org/abs/1907.01989).
+Juhyun Lee, Nikolay Chirkov, Ekaterina Ignasheva, Yury Pisarchyk, Mogan Shieh, Fabio Riccardi, Raman Sarokin, Andrei Kulik, Matthias Grundmann

 ## Quantization

 Quantization is the process of reducing a precision (from 32 bit floating point into lower bit depth representations) of weights and/or activations in a neural network.
 The advantages of this method are reduced model size and faster model inference on hardware that support arithmetic operations in lower precision.